Jim McLaughlin (coach)

-Collegiate career
+Playing career

 McLaughlin attended Santa Monica Junior College (1980–81), where he played volleyball for two years and transferred to UC Santa Barbara (1982–83).
 He was the Gauchos' starting setter for two seasons, earning honorable mention All-America honors as a senior.

-Head coach
+Coaching career

 USC

 McLaughlin was the head coach for the USC Trojans men's volleyball team for seven seasons.
 In his first year as head coach in 1990, he led the Trojans to the NCAA Men's Volleyball Championship match, defeating Long Beach State, and finished as runner-up the following year.
 While at USC, McLaughlin's teams were ranked in the top 10 five times, while 15 players earned All-America accolades, led by two-time national player of the year Bryan Ivie.